Support our Nonprofit Magazine!

 But if you want to explore the reasons for your struggling, or possibly come to helpful conclusions, here are some journal prompts to use before Thanksgiving.

-4 Journal Prompts for Thanksgiving
+4 Journal Prompts to try for Thanksgiving

 1. If you could spend the day doing anything, how would you spend it?